zerynth/core-zerynth-toolchain/zdevicemanager/docs/docs_cli_job_commands.rst

 Schedule a job
 ---------------

-In the ZDM will be soon available to schedule jobs in time, At the moment, it's only possible to send it immediately to a device.
 To call remotely a function defined in your firmware, use the command: ::

     zdm job schedule job uid